RGB-0000FF/RepuNet/README.md

  `investment_s1/step_0`

+Then, you can choose your mode option: select `reputation` or `gossip`.
+(Specifically, if the task is **investment**, you need to input an additional `i`).

-Then, run the simulation you want.
-If you wish to run an investment simulation, enter `run invest <step>`.
-Additionally, you can choose to run the simulation either with reputation or with gossip.
+Finaly,run the simulation you want.
+If you wish to run an investment simulation, enter `run <task> <step>`.
+Additionally, you can choose to run the simulation either with reputation or with gossip.For example,

+`run sign 1`